The Aviation Law Review: United Kingdom

 84 FAA 1976, Section 4.

-85 i.e., the wife or husband or civil partner of the deceased; or where the deceased was a minor who was never married or had a civil partner, his or her parents if he or she was legitimate and his or her mother if he or she was illegitimate.
+85 i.e., the wife or husband, civil partner or cohabiting partner (as defined) of the deceased; or where the deceased was a minor who was never married or had a civil partner, his or her parents if he or she was legitimate and his or her mother if he or she was illegitimate.

 86 FAA 1976, Section 1A.

 87 i.e., per Article 29 of the Warsaw Convention and Article 35 of the Montreal Convention.